VogtVan/distlab/README.md

 ![Distlab](./img/DistlabConcepts.jpg "Distlab concepts")
 ### <b>The controller</b>

 This is the entry point of the simulation.
 It is launched with a single argument carrying the data plan name the controller needs to orchestrate.
-The controller needs three environment variables:
-- DISTLAB_CONTAINER_PGM_PATH\
-    this is the path to the container executable which wraps the services you will implement.
-- DISTLAB_CONTAINERS_ASSEMBLY_ROOT\
-    this the path to the folder containing the compiled services you want to deploy.
-- DISTLAB_DATA_PLAN_ROOT\
-    this is the path to the folder container data plans, the yaml file descriptors defining the workload you want to test.

 The controller and the container wrapper are shiped with Distlab under the .controller and the .container folders.